It’s no secret that status pages are an effective way to keep your customers informed.

 What’s Great About Their Status Page?
 They have an Atlassian status page that displays a list of all their IT systems and their components.
 This ranges from network services and financial applications to LMS such as Duo and Canvas.

 Their IT services and infrastructures are listed in alphabetical order for easy navigation.
 Icons are found next to some components but not all.
-This is likely due to some being easy to understand and others not so much (for example, most users will know what Canvas is, but not Active Directory, so this would need an icon).
-That said, it could benefit Harvard to have icons next to each component.
+It could benefit Harvard to have icons next to all components.

-Sub-components can be found through a dropdown menu, so users can see their statuses too.
-Incident history is shown on the main page for the past 2 weeks, with an option to view an extended incident history too.
-Incidents are clear and informative, and a notable feature is that you can filter incidents by specific components, which is beneficial for the user.
+Sub-components can be found through a dropdown menu.
+Incident history is shown on the main page for the past 2 weeks.
+There is an option to view an extended incident history too.
+Incidents are clear and informative.
+A notable feature is that you can filter incidents by specific components.

 Updates are organized clearly and have time marks next to them.
 Users can easily view an incident and see its timeline, as shown below.